-Noam Glanzberg-Krainin is a sophomore studying Interdisciplinary Studies: Communication, Legal Institutions, Economics, and Government (CLEG) in the School of Public Affairs.
-He is a member of the AU Honors Program and the AU Debate Society and interns on Capitol Hill.
-Noam is looking forward to creating a space at AU where students with different political opinions can respectfully discuss the pressing issues of our time, engage with unfamiliar beliefs, and strengthen their own principles.
+Noam Krainin is a senior studying Political Science in the School of Public Affairs with minors in Law, Economics, and International Studies.
+He is a member of the AU Honors Program and the Supplemental Instruction Program.
+Noam was part of the inaugural cohort of peer facilitators in 2018.
+Going forward, Noam is excited to help create spaces at AU where students with different political opinions can respectfully discuss the pressing issues of our time, engage with unfamiliar beliefs, and strengthen their own principles.

-Maddie McCarthy is a sophomore studying Interdisciplinary Studies: Communication, Legal Institutions, Economics, and Government (CLEG) in the School of Public Affairs.
+Maddie McCarthy is a junior studying Interdisciplinary Studies: Communication, Legal Institutions, Economics, and Government (CLEG) in the School of Public Affairs.
 She is a member of Alpha Xi Delta, College Republicans, and Model United Nations.
 Maddie is excited to bridge the gap between political ideologies on campus by facilitating conversations where students can see past the politics in others.

 Abbe Murphy is a senior in the School of Public Affairs, pursuing a B.A in Communications, Legal Institutions, Economics, and Government.
 Over the past year, Abbe worked as a field organizer for former Obama staffer Will Jawando’s campaign for Montgomery County Council and as an intern at a plaintiff litigation firm in Chicago.
 She is extremely passionate about the speech rights of journalists and played a crucial role in passing legislation in Illinois that guaranteed protected speech rights for student journalists.
 In 2017, she was named the Illinois Journalist of the Year.
 Abbe is excited to help improve the way that AU approaches tough conversations through the Project on Civil Discourse.